sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

     ```
     { “msg” : “TCP request from 10.0.100.5:16036 to 10.0.20.10:80.
 Action: Alert.
 Rule: 2032081.
 IDS:
     USER_AGENTS Suspicious User Agent (HaxerMen).
 Priority: 1.
-Classification: A Network Tojan was
+Classification: A Network Trojan was
     detected”}
     ```

     > [!NOTE]
     > It can take some time for the data to begin showing in the logs.
-Give it at least a couple minutes to allow for the logs to begin showing the data.
+Give it at least a couple of minutes to allow for the logs to begin showing the data.

-5. Now navigate back to firewallpolicy and under **Settings** select **IDPS**.
+5. Now navigate back to firewall policy and under **Settings** select **IDPS**.

    ![](images/firewall10.png "search gateway")